FisrtGitHubAccount/Neural_Network_Price_Direction_Prediction/README.md

 ## Comment

 I was working primarily on Google colab.
-In case the file does not run properly somehow, I suspect that it's simply a syntax different in importing the data files.
+In case the file does not run properly somehow, I suspect that it's simply syntax differences in importing the data files.